Cochlear implants have a high success rate as medical prostheses because only less than 0.2% of recipients reject them.

 Adults often benefit immediately after the placement of the implant.
 The sound quality continues to improve for about 3 months after the initial tuning sessions.
 Cochlear implant users’ performances continue to improve for several years.

-However, there are risks attached to a cochlear implant surgery.
+However, there are risks attached to cochlear implant surgery.
 There is a possibility that the surgery will fail and will not restore hearing.

 What is a cochlear implant?